-(b) The economic model challenged
+(a) The economic model

-6. The Stalin type economy, which was foisted on all the countries of Eastern Europe in the early post-war period, continues with some modifications to be the dominant model throughout the area.
+5. The Stalin type economy, which was foisted on all the countries of Eastern Europe in the early post-war period, continues with some modifications to be the dominant model throughout the area.
 The centralisation of planning and control suits the Party since it favours the achievement of their politically motivated priorities and the planning bureaucracy has acquired a vested interest in its survival.
-The system, though it has the advantage of stability, is wasteful economically in an increasingly complex structure.
-There is a body of opinion in all COMECON countries which favours decentralization of economic planning with reliance on economic criteria to guide decisions, including a rational price system and a market mechanism to co-ordinate the activities of all economic sectors.
-There has been much more interest in "economic reform" in the more developed COMECON countries like the GDR, Poland, Czechoslovakia and Hungary than in Romania and Bulgaria.
-At the present time only Hungary is seriously pursuing reformist measures and it is doubtful how far these will be pushed.
+The system, though it has the advantage of stability, is wasteful economically, hard on the consumer and frustrating for managers.
+There is a body of opinion in all COMECON countries which favours decentralization of economic planning with reliance on oconomic criteria to guide decisions, including a rational price system and a market mechanism to co-ordinate the activities of all economic sectors.
+There has been much more interest in "economic reform" in the more developed COMECON countries like the GDR, Poland, Czechoslovakia and Hungary than in the Soviet Union, Rumania At the present time only Hungary is seriously and Bulgaria. pursuing reformist measures and it is doubtful how far these will be pushed.

-(c) A tight low-output labour situation
+(b) The labour situation

-7. Labour is rather scarce in all the countries con-In the past the industrialisation programme involved sidered. the combination of maximum labour with available capital to achieve the greatest output.
+Labour is rather scarce in all the countries con-6.
+In the past the industrialisation programme involved sidered. the combination of maximum labour with available capital to achieve the greatest output.
 The labour force includes a very high proportion of women and the rural population was drawn in on a big scale.
-It would be impossible to continue to develop on this "extensive" scale since the extra labour is just not available and for some time the demand has been for "intensive" development which implies a more efficient use of labour, that is, more suitable equipment, more economic use of fuel and materials, better methods of work.
-There is considerable scope for increased labour productivity, but this implies weeding out unsuitable labour and discontinuing unprofitable activities.
-However the planners are hesitant to adopt this new approach which would raise the problem of re-employment of workers considered ill-suited to their current jobs.
+It would be impossible to continue to develop in this "extensive" scale since the extra labour is just not available and for some time the demand has been for "intensive" development which implies a more efficient use of labour, that is, more suitable equipment, more economic use of fuel and materials, better methods of work.
+There must be considerable scope for increased labour productivity, but this implies weeding out unsuitable labour and discontinuing unprofitable activities, procedures somewhat at variance with planning practice.
+A rational use of labour would have a natural place in a programme of economic reform.

-(d) Strong dependence on trade
+(c) Dependence on trade

-generally lacking in raw materials and sources of energy, but quite highly industrialised.
+7. The countries considered in this report are small, generally lacking in raw materials and sources of energy, but highly industrialised.
 Therefore they are highly dependent on foreign trade which is equal to about 30% of their national product.
-In terms of value of exports per head of population, the GDR ranks first followed by Czechoslovakia and Hungary: these countries should have specialised in manufactured products which other countries are prepared to buy.
+In terms of value of experts per head of population, the GDR ranks first followed by Czechoslovakia and Hungary.
+Not being in a position to offer raw materials on the world market, they have to specialise in manufactured products which other countries are prepared to buy.
 Unfortunately for them they have in the past been induced to produce as a matter of priority goods which the USSR wants rather than those which might find a ready market in the West.

-(e) Clear decline in the terms of trade
+(d) Shift in the terms of trade

-- 9. Prices in intra-COMECON trade have always been broadly linked to those obtaining earlier on world markets(1), and it is almost inevitable that the shift in the terms of trade in favour of oil and raw material producers on world markets should also be felt within COMECON.
-This development brings considerable advantage to the Soviet Union which supplies the bulk of the oil, gas and raw material requirements of most of the other COMECON members; to a limited extent Poland and Romania benefit from the situation as they are respectively net coal and oil exporters. - 10.
-The growing cost of Western capital equipment, the contraction of Western market outlets, the sharp upturn in prices of Middle East oil and other raw materials have all weakened the position of the East European leaders who considered applying economic reforms and wished to introduce certain market mechanisms into their trade structures, together with more rational prices and realistic exchange parities so as to boost trade with the West.
-The current situation strengthens the position of those leaders who support the concept of privileged trade development with the USSR.
-For its part, the Soviet Union may increase its current pressures on its East European partners with the goal of greater politico-economic integration an objective which largely serves its own interests.
+8. Prices in intra-COMECON trade have always been broadly linked to those obtaining on world markets, and it is almost inevitable that the shift in the terms of trade in favour of oil and raw material producers on world markets should also take place within COMECON.
+This development brings considerable advantage to the Soviet Union which supplies the bulk of the oil, gas and raw material requirements of most of the other COMECON members; to a limited extent Poland and Rumania benefit from the situation or at any rate do not suffer unduly.